NA980593/cosmic-fishing/README.md

-Schrödingers Catch: TROUT OF THIS WORLD!!!
+Schrödinger's Catch: TROUT OF THIS WORLD!!!